 Multiple copies of the one design (ie a crew set) do not get a discount because each oar is individually painted and there are few, if any, areas that can benefit from economies of scale with such a manual task.
 It is also not a lot of fun, so I’d rather avoid this.
 There is a funny story about a school job for 13 matching oars that I initially declined…

-Trophy oars are a little long for easy transport.
-International delivery of full oars is a serious cost item.
+Local delivery or collection is the easiest if you are anywhere near London.
+Trophy oars are a little long for easy transport, so international delivery of full oars is a serious cost item.
 I have used FedEx to get a mounted blade to the east coast of the USA and it cost more than both the client and I were expecting!
 Sectioned oars are much easier to ship.